milesburton/news-sentiment-reader/README.md

 ## How It Works 🛠️

 1. Fetches latest news from BBC RSS feed
-2. Uses Ollama (Mistral) to analyze political sentiment
+2. Uses Ollama (Mistral) to analyse political sentiment
 3. Falls back to TensorFlow embeddings if Ollama is unavailable
 4. Generates a visual summary of political leanings